How Bengaluru is containing the spread of the coronavirus

 Surveillance and Preventive

-establish Health Outpost with necessary field staff for health screening along with
+- Health Authorities shall immediately start Surveillance and Preventive activities and establish Health Outpost with necessary field staff for health screening along with intensive Information, Education & Communication campaign.

-Contacts to institutions and subjecting Low Risk Contacts to Home Quarantine is to
+- Contact Tracing & Tracking as per protocol and immediate shifting of High Risk

-be done.
-(Low Risk to be moved to Institutions based on the area in which they are
+Contacts to institutions and subjecting Low Risk Contacts to Home Quarantine is to be done.
+(Low Risk to be moved to Institutions based on the area in which they are residing like slums).

 Quarantine (Hotels) in case of slums identified in CL- 2 & 3.